Ravendwyr/TradeSkillInfo/README.md

 This add-on was written in English but has been translated into other languages.
 It should work for everyone but I cannot guarantee completeness or accuracy of the provided translations.

-If you would like to update the translations then feel free to upload a patch to a [support ticket on WoWace](http://www.wowace.com/addons/tradeskill-info/tickets/), or if you have the know-how then you can commit the changes directly to the repository.
+If you would like to update the translations, feel free to [update the necessary phrases](http://www.wowace.com/addons/tradeskill-info/localization/) or [open a support ticket](http://www.wowace.com/addons/tradeskill-info/tickets/) on WoWace.

 Open